CahanLab/PySingleCellNet/README.md

 # AnnData object with n_obs × n_vars = 4240 × 16543
 ```

 ##### Split the reference data into training data and data held out for later assessment.
-IDeally, we would assess performance on an indepdendent data.
+Ideally, we would assess performance on an indepdendent data.
 The dLevel parameter indicates the label used to group cells into categories or classes.
+Set this argument as appropriate for your training data.
 ```python
 expTrain, expVal = pySCN.splitCommonAnnData(adTrain1, ncells=200,dLevel="cell_ontology_class")
 ```

 ##### Train the classifier.
 This can take several minutes.
 ```python
 [cgenesA, xpairs, tspRF] = pySCN.scn_train(expTrain, nTopGenes = 100, nRand = 100, nTrees = 1000 ,nTopGenePairs = 100, dLevel = "cell_ontology_class", stratify=True, limitToHVG=True)
 ```

 ##### Classify the held-out data and visualize.
+Rows indicate class labels as defined in the dLevel argument.
+Columns represent cells, which are grouped by the class with the maximum score.
 ``` python
 adVal = pySCN.scn_classify(expVal, cgenesA, xpairs, tspRF, nrand = 0)